 The School of Humanities, University of Mannheim, Germany, invites applications for a

-Junior Professorship for Romance Literature and Media Studies, (Italian/French or Spanish; 'W 1' level according to the German system)
+Junior Professorship for Romance Linguistics and Media Studies, (free combination of at least two Romance languages, i.e. Italian, French, Spanish or Portuguese; 'W 1' level according to the German system)

 starting at the earliest possible date.